attack-monkey/react-fn/README.md

 ### Async Actions

-Async code causes closures to be created.
+Async code causes **closures** to be created.
 A closure takes a snapshot of State at the time it is created.
-While the State of app continues to change outside of the, the closure is none the wiser.
+While the State of app continues to change outside of the cosure - the closure is none the wiser.
-The closure keeps it's own version of State
+The closure keeps it's own version of State.

 To avoid the State in a closure from being out of sync with the rest of the app, use `fn.getState`, which ensures that the current state of the app is used...